 - Just because the course may transfer to KU does not mean that it will fulfill a requirement.
 See Understanding the Codes for more information.

-Also, the fact that a class from your current or former school is listed does not guarantee that the school currently offers the course or plans to offer the course in the future.
+- The fact that a class from your current or former school is listed does not guarantee that the school currently offers the course or plans to offer the course in the future

-CredTran is subject to frequent revision.
+- CredTran is subject to frequent revision and courses are added regularly.
 The date at the bottom of a particular school listing reflects the latest revision date for transfer equivalencies from that school.
-Also, we add courses to the list on a regular basis, particularly schools that send a large number of transfer students to KU.

 Appeals of transfer credit decisions begin in the Office of Admissions.
 The following document describes the appeals process: